razor-x/config-curator/README.md

 Config curator is CLI tool for installing static configuration.

+- **Idempotent:** syncs directories, copies files, creates system links, and deletes paths to ensure the system will be in a consistent state after each run.
+- **Declarative**: all operations are defined in a manifest file with a simple syntax.
+- **Flexible**: operations may be limited only to specific hosts or only when specific packages are installed, additionally, since the manifest is written in JavaScript, it may include arbitrary logic.
-- Minimal: written in Node.js using only the standard library and a few system calls.
+- **Minimal:** written in Node.js using only the standard library and a few system calls.
-- Secure: no additional third party dependencies (except `rsync`) and a small codebase for easy review.
+- **Secure:** no additional third party dependencies (except `rsync`) and a small codebase for easy review.
   (Safe to run with `sudo` to install system files.)
-- Fast: uses maximal concurrency for all file operations.
+- **Fast:** uses maximal concurrency for all file operations.

 **To try it out:**